 Crossing the broad Connecticut River, which forms Vermont’s 200-mile-long border with New Hampshire, US-2 makes a short but scenic run across the state.
-From the historic commercial center of Lancaster, just east of the state border, US-2 winds along the wide valley of the Israel River before reaching Jefferson, home to two of the state’s biggest tourist traps.
+From the historic commercial center of Lancaster, just east of the state border, US-2 winds along the wide valley of the Israel River before reaching Jefferson, home to one of the state’s biggest tourist traps.

 Continuing east, US-2 curves around the northern flank of towering Mt.
 Washington and the rugged White Mountains, an area rich in outdoor recreation and scenic splendor.
 At Gorham, US-2 reaches the valley of the Androscoggin River, which it follows east into Maine.